rokodumanic/PrepoznavanjeZnamenki/README.md

 The project actually compares several algorithms with and without using dropout.
 Tested algorithms: Adam, AdamMax, RMSprops and SGD.
 The algorithm with the best results is AdamMax with dropout(all the algorithms performed better with dropout).
+You can download the word file, describing how the project was made and it's findings, in the main branch under the name "Zavrsni Roko Dumanic_final.docx".
+The file is written in Croatian.